 of Artstetten Castle

-Franz I – also called “The Floral Emperor” and father-in-law of Napoleon – acquired the castle of Artstetten in 1823 as one of many in the region.
-Within a radius of 20 km he owned 14 further castles, such as Persenbeug, Leiben, Pöggstall, Luberegg.
+Franz I. – also called “The Floral Emperor” and father-in-law of Napoleon – acquired the castle of Artstetten in 1823 as one of many in the region.
+Within a radius of 20 km he owned 14 further castles, such as Persenbeug, Leiben, Pöggstall and Luberegg.
 From the old plans it can be clearly seen that the parkland to the west of the octagonal pavilion was used firstly and foremostly as “vegetable and grass gardens”.

 Archduke Carl Ludwig